pravinkumarsaminathan/Chat-Chorus/README.md

  <script>alert(document.cookie)</script>
 ```
 Explaination: This payload injects a <script> tag directly into the HTML.
 When the browser encounters this tag, it executes the JavaScript code inside, will display all the cookies stored by the site in an alert box.Then the cookies can be sent to the attacker's device in many ways.

+## XSS Prevention

+To protect your application from XSS vulnerabilities, always sanitize and validate a user inputs.